-The median home price of $190,000 buys a three bedroom, three bath home with mature landscaping in an established, middle-income neighborhood.
-Modest but well-kept brick ranch ramblers are available for less than $150,000.
+The median home price is $400,000, reflecting a 20% increase since last year, and buys a three bedroom, three bath home with mature landscaping in an established, middle-income neighborhood.
 Clemson University is on the north and west sides of town, so neighborhoods at the opposite end of campus are the best bet for finding a quiet place to live.
 Apartments are plentiful, but most are occupied by students.

 Clemson, South Carolina

 The first-class Brooks Center for the Performing Arts brings all kinds of talent to town, including string quartets, jazz violinists and choral ensembles.
 It also presents a full season of dance performances and theater productions.
-The Art Center of Clemson offers reasonably priced, high quality classes in fine art, writing and music to all ages and skill levels and exhibits local artists' works.
-The Clemson Little Theatre mounts productions throughout the year, and the 295-acre South Carolina Botanic Gardens houses historic structures and is a soothing spot in which to spend a leisurely afternoon.
+The Arts Center of Clemson offers reasonably priced, high quality classes in fine art, writing and music to all ages and skill levels and exhibits local artists' works.
+The Clemson Little Theatre receives rave reviews and mounts productions throughout the year.
+The 295-acre South Carolina Botanic Gardens houses historic structures and is a soothing spot in which to spend a leisurely afternoon.

-For outdoor lovers, pretty Lake Hartwell, along which Clemson is nestled, is a 56,000-acre recreation oasis with boating, swimming and bass fishing.
+For outdoor lovers, pretty Lake Hartwell is a 56,000-acre recreation oasis with boating, swimming and bass fishing.
 Lake Keowee, just to the west, also attracts water devotees.

 Of course, football fans love Clemson.
-In this part of the country football is practically a religion, and each Saturday autumn afternoon, 80,000 crazed fans fill the football stadium to cheer on their beloved Clemson Tigers.
+In this part of the country football is practically a religion, and each autumn Saturday afternoon, 81,500 crazed fans fill Memorial Stadium, also known as "Death Valley," to cheer on their beloved Clemson Tigers.
 Clemson baseball, basketball and soccer teams also have loyal followings.
 And the Walker Golf Course at Clemson University has 18 holes and 6,911 yards to enjoy.

-Shopping is not outstanding, but the attractive downtown, across from the University campus, has fun shops, cafes and restaurants.
-For more diverse shopping and dining, the towns of Seneca (with a Lowe's, Home Depot and Wal-Mart), Easly, Greenville/Spartanburg, Pendleton, and Anderson are all within a short drive.
+Shopping is not outstanding, but the downtown, across from the University campus, has shops, cafes and restaurants.
+For more diverse shopping and dining, the towns of Seneca, Easly, Greenville/Spartanburg, Pendleton, and Anderson are all within a short drive.
 Atlanta, Georgia is about 125 miles to the southwest.

-There is no hospital in town, but Oconee Medical Campus in Seneca is just eight miles away.
-It is part of the Greenville Health System, has 169 beds and is accredited by the Joint Commission.
+There is no local hospital, but Oconee Medical Campus in Seneca is just eight miles away.
+It is part of the Greenville Health System, has 170 beds and is accredited by the Joint Commission.
 Medicare patients are accepted.
 Larger hospitals are a little farther away in Anderson (20 miles) and Greenville (40 miles).
 For military retirees, Anderson and Greenville also have VA outpatient clinics, but the nearest VA hospital is in Asheville, North Carolina, 65 miles away.

 Clemson Area Transit (CAT) operates a free bus service on campus and around town.
 There is also a para-transit service.
-Amtrak provides service to Greenville/Spartanburg, as well as New York City, Philadelphia, Atlanta, Baltimore, Charlotte and New Orleans.
+Amtrak provides service to Greenville/Spartanburg and major East Coast cities.
 The closest domestic airport is in Greenville, and the closest international airport is in Charlotte, North Carolina, 110 miles away.

 The Central/Clemson Senior Center offers a variety of programs, including meals and transportation to medical appointments.
-The Central/Clemson Recreation Center provides classes especially for seniors, as well as a therapy pool and semi-private use of other pools and facilities.
-Camp Again is a week-long "educational experience for the young-at-heart adventurer" and is sponsored by Clemson University.
-The Pitkens County Library, which is actually in the town of Central, five miles away, delivers books and other materials to those who cannot leave their home (and it has public computers with Internet access).
+The Central-Clemson Recreation Center provides classes especially for seniors, as well as a therapy pool and semi-private use of other pools and facilities.
+The Pitkens County Library, which is actually in the town of Central, five miles away, delivers books and other materials to those who cannot leave their home (and it has public computers).
 Meals on Wheels is also active.
-Churches are in abundance.

 Perhaps best of all, Clemson University has an Osher Lifelong Learning Institute (OLLI).
-It has 1,300 members, and as with all OLLIs around the country, offers a diverse selection of stimulating classes to people age 50 or better.
+It has 1,100 members, and as with most OLLIs around the country, offers a diverse selection of stimulating classes to people age 50 or better.
 Course titles include America: Land of Political Philosophers, The Joy of Shade Gardening and A Journey into Upcountry Folklore and Traditions.
-The annual membership is just $30.
+The annual membership is just $50.
 Additionally, adults age 55+ may audit Clemson University classes at a reduced charge.

 Clemson does have some drawbacks.
 The overwhelming presence of the University and its youthful attendees may be too much for some people.
 Clemson is known as a party school, but for the most part, the parties are confined to the University campus and immediate surrounding neighborhoods (the Party Registration Program, a collaboration between the city and Clemson University in which student parties register with the police, helps keep noise levels down).
-Heavy traffic on football game days in the fall is a headache, and there have been brawls after football games.
+Heavy traffic on football game days in the fall is a headache, and the occasional brawl has occurred after football games.
 The tornado risk is 50% higher than the national average.

 While these negatives are real, a big plus is Clemson's reputation as a friendly town.
-It is a welcoming, safe, well-managed place that successfully combines genuine Southern hospitality with a fun collegiate atmosphere.
-For many retirees, Clemson may provide the perfect retirement, indeed.
+It is a safe, well-managed place that successfully combines genuine Southern hospitality with a fun collegiate atmosphere.
+For many retirees, Clemson might be the perfect retirement spot!